 Welcome to the American Academy of Pediatrics (AAP) resident and fellow homepage!
-The Section on Medical Students, Residents and Fellowship Trainees (SOMSRFT) is the largest section in the AAP with more than 13,000 members.
+The Section on Medical Students, Residents and Fellowship Trainees (SOMSRFT) is the largest section in the AAP with more than 14,000 members.
 As a result, we have a strong voice for pediatric trainees and our patients.
-We hope for our web page to serve as a centralized resource for our members to find educational materials, leadership possibilities, advocacy information, and funding opportunities.
+We hope our web page serves as a centralized resource for our members to find educational materials, leadership opportunities, advocacy information, and funding opportunities.
 I encourage you to become involved in our section!

 In addition to providing resources to our members, SOMSRFT also plays a strong role in child advocacy.
-We created a national advocacy campaign in 2005, and have been building momentum ever since.
-Our current campaign is focused on addresses the importance of early childhood literacy.
+We created our first national advocacy campaign in 2005 and have been building momentum ever since.
+Our current campaign is FACE Poverty, which stands for Food Security, Access, Community and Education.
 We hope you will join our efforts in some capacity to help improve the health of our nation’s children whether that be at your home institution, community, state or federal level.
 While our Section unites around a common advocacy topic, we recognize that you may have your own advocacy interests.
 To that end, the AAP offers CATCH grants, Dyson Awards and other support to enable your own local advocacy work.

 We are excited to continue to develop new resources and welcome your input for ways to improve your experience with the AAP.
-I can personally attest to the support and enthusiasm the AAP President and Executive Committee have for our section.
+I can personally attest to the support and enthusiasm the AAP President, Board of Directors and Executive Committee have for our section.
 With their commitment we plan to continue to achieve our ambitious goals for the section.
 I hope you are intrigued and inspired by what you find as you browse the AAP web site and that you use us as your professional home now and throughout your career.
-If you would like to ask questions, provide feedback, or learn how to become more involved, feel free to contact either your local SOMSRFT leaders or me directly.
+If you would like to ask questions, provide feedback, or learn how to become more involved, feel free to contact either your local SOMSRFT leaders or our executive board directly.

 Thank you for visiting and welcome to SOMSRFT and the AAP!